vaneseltine/nominally/paper.md

 Varying quality and practices across institutions and datasets introduce noise and cause misrepresentation, increasing linkage and deduplication challenges.
-Common errors and discrepencies include
+Common errors and discrepancies include
 (and this list is by no means exhaustive):

 - Arbitrarily split first and middle names.